MalignantShadow/shadow-api/Config/README.md

   ]
 }
 ```
-Let's make this a bit prettier by add some whitespace and removing several characters:
+Let's make this a bit prettier by adding some whitespace and removing several characters:
 ```plaintext
 fireteam {
   name "Intrepid"